Soniabel/rsschool-cv/cv.md

 ### Work Experience

-I have not work experience but I passed different courses such as: *White belt for C++, Yandex courses and others*.
+I don't have work experience but I have passed different courses such as: *Courses on Coursera, Yandex courses and others*.

 ### Education

-Now I am studying at the *Faculty of Computer Science and Cybernetics*.
+Now I study at the *Faculty of Computer Science and Cybernetics*.

 ### English